Skip to content

 The Basic Bounce and Gentle Jogging

 You don’t need circus skills to start rebounding.
-A gentle jog or basic bounce for 10–15 minutes is enough to kick-start results.
+A gentle jog or basic bounce for 10–15 minutes can be a good way to move more during the day.

 The Role of Progressive Overload